395t/coding-assignment-week-3-nln-1/README.md

 ### Stability of Model to Hyperparameters (Learning Rate)
+- **Testing Accuracy**
+  - As in the above table, softsign activation is clearly the most robust to varying learning rates.
+Maxout and softplus activations are the least robust, both getting results equivalent to random on two of the learning rates.
+However, maxout is actually pretty good when the learning rate is smaller, and softplus achieves the best accuracy (across activations) on 0.01 learning rate.
+ReLU, LeakyReLU and Tanh display medium robustness to different learning rates.

 ##### Test Accuracy on CIFAR-10
 |   | 0.1 | 0.01 | 0.001 | 0.0001 |